Lake Area Technical College and South Dakota State University are Opening Doors

 “The South Dakota Board of Regents developed a goal of educating 65 percent of our citizens by achieving a postsecondary credential—either a diploma or degree.
 The motivation fits perfectly with the initiative we have been working on together,” SDSU President Barry Dunn said.

 Opening Doors has allowed both colleges to look beyond traditional articulation agreements and develop a highly valuable pathway to lifelong learning.
 Dunn added, “Society extends far beyond an individual having a degree, it’s about bettering humanity—it’s about opening doors for people.”

-Lake Area Tech has been recognized as the number one, two-year college in the nation by the Aspen Institute Community College Excellence program.
+Lake Area Technical College has been recognized as the number one, two-year college in the nation by the Aspen College Community College Excellence program.
 In 1965, the founding fathers of technical education in South Dakota voted unanimously to organize the first technical school in Watertown.
 Approximately 2500 full-time and part-time students attend classes in 29 programs of study.
 With a student teacher ratio of 16:1, students receive personal attention from experienced instructors.
-Students who attend Lake Area Tech earn a quality education, as proven by receiving the high-ranking accreditation by The Higher Learning Commission.
+Students who attend Lake Area Technical College earn a quality education, as proven by receiving the high-ranking accreditation by The Higher Learning Commission.
 Many of the programs also have their own accreditation status.
-Lake Area Tech has also received numerous state and national honors and has been recognized as a leader in their industry.
+Lake Area Technical College has also received numerous state and national honors and has been recognized as a leader in their industry.

 |About South Dakota State University

 Founded in 1881, South Dakota State University is the state’s Morrill Act land-grant institution as well as its largest, most comprehensive school of higher education.
 SDSU confers degrees from six different colleges representing nearly 200 majors, minors and specializations.
 The institution also offers 35 master’s degree programs, 15 Ph.D. and two professional programs.